Michael Jordan’s Watch Collection: The King Of The Court

 The last watch of this roundup is one that will be familiar to most people connected to watchmaking.
 Richard Mille don’t shy away from getting their watches on the wrist of famous sports stars and Michael Jordan has often been seen wearing the superb Richard Mille RM032.
 Just like Jordan, this piece is known for its high performance!

 Originally created as a divers watch, the RM032 prides itself on its ability to keep super accurate time during even the most stressful conditions.
 With resistance down to 300m, the RM032 is packed with complications including date, small seconds, minutes, hours and 12 hour indicators all accompanying a flyback chronograph.
 As always, the skeleton design means the wearer can see the complex movements at work which is great given there’s a lot to see inside this 50mm monster!

 There Goes the Buzzer

 That brings us to the end of our Michael Jordan round up and finishing on a Richard Mille isn’t bad at all!
 Given Michael’s stature both on and off the court, it’s no surprise that he’s got a fairly impressive watch collection.

-Despite his obvious love of limited edition pieces, such as the Rolex Daytona, Michael’s also showed some love to the more simple and understated pieces such as the IWC Big Pilot.
-And with the superstar’s wealth only increasing year-after-year, I’m sure we can expect to see him with some new luxury pieces in the not too distant future!
+Despite his obvious love of limited edition pieces, such as the Rolex Daytona, Michael also showed some love to the more simple and understated pieces such as the IWC Big Pilot.
+And with the superstar’s wealth only increasing year after year, I’m sure we can expect to see him with some new luxury pieces in the not too distant future!

-As always thanks for reading and if you feel like browning through some more luxury watches, why not check out what we’ve currently got in stock here at Watch & Bullion?
+As always thanks for reading and if you feel like browsing through some more luxury watches, why not check out what we’ve currently got in stock here at Watch & Bullion?